Principal Decomposition with Nested Submanifolds: Preliminary

 \subsection{Fitting manifolds from data}

-Manifold fitting addresses the challenge of modeling low-dimensional latent data-generating manifolds in the high-dimensional ambient space from noisy observations.
-This technique centers on a random vector $Y = X + \xi$, where $X$ is drawn from a distribution supported on a smooth $m$-manifold $\cM\subset\mathcal{A}$, and $\xi$ represents the observation noise in the ambient space $\mathcal{A}$.
-Manifold fitting methods utilize the local covariance structure to produce smooth manifold estimators from $\cY_n = \{y_i\}_{i=1}^n$, a set of independent and identically distributed realizations of $Y$.
+In the manifold fitting literature, a common goal is to model low-dimensional latent data-generating manifolds in a high-dimensional ambient space from noisy observations.
+A standard formulation centers on a random vector $Y = X + \xi$, where $X$ is drawn from a distribution supported on a smooth $m$-manifold $\cM\subset\mathcal{A}$, and $\xi$ represents the observation noise in the ambient space $\mathcal{A}$.
+Manifold fitting methods then utilize the local covariance structure to produce smooth manifold estimators from $\cY_n = \{y_i\}_{i=1}^n$, a set of independent and identically distributed realizations of $Y$.
+In contrast, the present paper uses these ideas as background and defines its target directly through the observed distribution and its local covariance structure.

 \citet{yao2019manifold} explore the scenario where $\mathcal{A} = \bR^D$ and $\xi \sim \cN(0,\sigma I_D)$.
 For each $y_i$, let $y_i^*$ be its projection on $\cM$.
 The projection matrix onto $N_{y_i^*}\cM$, denoted as $\widehat{\Pi}_{i}^\perp$, is estimated with the smallest $D-m$ eigenvectors from local principal component analysis centered at $y_i$ with a radius $r$.
 Then, for an arbitrary point $z$ around $\cM$, its bias vector is defined as